 The demographic assumptions do not follow the base scenario and are based on Statistics Sweden's forecasts from 2018.
 Both nativity and net immigration are higher than in the base alternative.
 In the long run, nativity is estimated at 2.06 children per Swedish-born woman.
 Long-term immigration is assumed on average to show a surplus of some 70,000 persons per year.
-Mortality is assumed to be constant and to retain the same 2018 values throughout the whole of the forecast period.
+Mortality is assumed to be constant and to retain the same 2019 values throughout the whole of the forecast period.
 Assumptions regarding employment are the same as in the base scenario.
-The real growth in average income is 2.0 percent after 2018, and the real rate of return on the buffer fund is assumed to be 5.5 percent per year in the future.
+The real growth in average income is 2.0 percent after 2019, and the real rate of return on the buffer fund is assumed to be 5.5 percent per year in the future.
 The real return for the premium pension is also assumed to be 5.5 percent before costs of administration.
 The temporary administration of the premium pension at the Swedish National Debt Office is assumed to yield an interest rate of 3.0 per cent.
+As of 2020, the minimum retirement age is 62 years.